 - Pig 1935, 1947, 1959, 1971, 1983, 1995, 2007, 2019, 2031

 Disney Lunar New Year Wishes

 In the Paradise Garden area of Paradise Gardens Park, take a moment to write your New Year Wishes on a Mickey-shaped Lunar New Year wishing paper.
-Hang them on the Lucky Wishing Wall for good luck and prosperity during Year of the Pig.
+Hang them on the Lucky Wishing Wall for good luck and prosperity during Year of the Tiger.

 Disney Lunar New Year Food

 There are many popular Disney shirts with a variation of “I’m just here for the food” printed across the front.
 No shame here!
 And with the tasty Asian cuisine offered during Lunar New Year, we can see why you might just be coming for the food.

 Take a look at Lunar New Year food from past years to get an idea for what you’ll eat at the parks in 2024 and what you can recreate at home.

 Each marketplace in Paradise Gardens Park offers Asian inspired cuisine, making for some mighty sampling and tasting your way through Asia, all without leaving Disneyland Resort.
 Food items range from about $7-12.

 What’s the Lunar New Year Sip & Savor Pass?

 For about $43 you can taste your way through Lunar New Year.
 Choose your favorite food items, Lunar New Year desserts or non-alcoholic beverages with the convenience of a pre-paid Sip & Savor Pass.